 After you sweep up the confetti on New Year’s Day, another festival requiring reams and reams of paper begins.
 That’s right, it’s tax time.
 As you’re gathering your pay stubs and receipts in preparation for your annual headache, it might be worth considering whether you need a tax preparer to assist this year.
-A few things have changed.

 The IRS maintains a “priority” line for tax professionals, which is the first reason you should consider hiring one.
 While the wait times there will be just as long, it won’t be you who has to do the waiting.

-Second, the IRS will have less ability to enforce and investigate tax returns.
+Second, the IRS has less ability to enforce and investigate tax returns.
 This means you can be a little bolder in claiming a deduction or credit you might be entitled to, but it also means you need to streamline your return for easy processing.
 A professional tax preparer will be able to help you accomplish both of those goals.

 The problem, though, is that tax returns have become an increasingly common target for fraud.
 Criminals file bogus returns on behalf of identity theft victims.
 An unscrupulous tax preparer may also file negligent returns designed to get big refunds deposited into their own accounts.
 This can leave you robbed of your return and facing serious IRS penalties.